blackbricksoftware/gravityforms-civicrm-form-processor/README.md

 # Gravity Forms CiviCRM Form Processor

-Send remote requests to to [CiviCRM](https://civicrm.org/) with [Gravity Forms](https://www.gravityforms.com/) [Webhooks](https://www.gravityforms.com/add-ons/webhooks/).
+Send remote requests to [CiviCRM](https://civicrm.org/) with [Gravity Forms](https://www.gravityforms.com/) [Webhooks](https://www.gravityforms.com/add-ons/webhooks/).
 This can be done directly to the [CiviCRM API](https://docs.civicrm.org/dev/en/latest/api/) or via [Form Processor](https://lab.civicrm.org/extensions/form-processor).

 ## What does this extension do?